CMSgov/bcda-static-site/src/_pages/v3/filter-claims-data-v3.md

     * `SharedSystem`
     * `NationalClaimsHistory`
     * `DDPS`
-  * If you do not specify a System-Type _tag filter, the export will be limited to `NationalClaimsHistory` and `DDPS` claims by default.
+  * If you do not specify a System-Type _tag filter, the export will include only `NationalClaimsHistory` and `DDPS` claims by default.

 * **outcome:** filters the export based on the processing status of the claim.
 The two values for this param, `partial` and `complete`, represent the "Partially Adjudicated" and "Fully Adjudicated" claim statuses.